The average salary for a Vice President (VP), Engineering is $168,612.

 Vice President (VP), Engineering Job Listings

-Pay by Experience Level for Vice President (VP), Engineering
+What is the Pay by Experience Level for Vice President (VP), Engineerings?

 Pay Difference by Location